MightyHelper/ppyd-gol/reports/main.typ

   ]
 ) <load-balance>

 Grid balancing, on the other hand, involves organising computational resources in a structured grid-like manner to distribute the workload evenly across the system.
-Unlike RCB (Recursive Coordinate Bisection), which employs irregular sub-boxes, grid balancing typically involves dividing the simulation domain into a logical grid of processors.
+Unlike RCB, which employs irregular sub-boxes, grid balancing typically involves dividing the simulation domain into a logical grid of processors.

 Currently, there are no plans of implementing load balancing.
-However, if during optimisation it is found that processing can be restricted to areas with live cells (e.g., using a quadtree), then load balancing may be considered.
+However, if during optimisation it is found that processing can be restricted to areas with live cells (e.g., using a quad tree), then load balancing may be considered.

 = Parallel Design and Implementation <parallel-impl>